bgamari/ghc-wiki-import/repositories.md

 These are also mirrored to GitHub under the `ghc` [ organization](https://github.com/ghc).
 Note that we do not use GitHub as the primary upstream since GitHub does not allow us to use Git hooks.
-These hooks are invaluable for verifying consistency between submodules (e.g. that the `ghc` repository refers only to submodule commits which are available upstream).
+These hooks are invaluable for verifying consistency between submodules (e.g. that the `ghc` repository refers only to submodule commits which are available upstream, see [\#8251](https://gitlab.staging.haskell.org/ghc/ghc/issues/8251)).

 ## Repository listing